-I have been talking about this a lot lately, but it’s important to understand how each social media or networking platform we use functions and enforces different rules.
+I have been talking about this a lot lately, with how can Pinterest help your social channels grow.
+But it’s important to understand how each social media or networking platform we use functions and enforces different rules.
 This includes understanding the expectations of the platform and its users in order to maximize your reach and engagement on each platform.

 However, sometimes we like to share posts from Instagram to Pinterest not only to generate Pinterest traffic, but because we believe it will help us grow our audience on Instagram.
 If you Pin your Instagram posts to Pinterest, users will head to your Instagram page and follow you there.
 Boom!
 Now you’ve got millions of followers, right?

 Not necessarily.
 I know it sounds like it should work that way, but it usually doesn’t.
 And on top of that, you might be hurting your chances of being more visible on Pinterest because you’re simply Pinning copies of your Instagram posts.
 Let’s talk about why it works this way.